 granular products and even de-ice products in the yard or small property.

-which helps reduce waste and give more even looking results.
-There are several models available and
+helps reduce waste and give more even looking results.
+There are several models available and this guide

 What to Look for in a Fertilizer Spreader:

-to the spreader handle while freeing your hands for operation.
-A wide, sturdy strap will help distribute
+easy access to the spreader handle while freeing your hands for operation.
+A wide, sturdy strap will help

 Earthway 2750 Hand-Operated Bag

-twenty pound capacity, making it suitable for most home applications.
-The hopper closes securely with a
+pound capacity, making it suitable for most home applications.
+The hopper closes securely with a rust proof

-rust proof zipper, keeping the contents secure while allowing for easy access.
-The shoulder strap is broad
+zipper, keeping the contents secure while allowing for easy access.
+The shoulder strap is broad enough to

-enough to effectively distribute weight without cutting into the skin.
-Flow rate is adjusted by simply
+effectively distribute weight without cutting into the skin.
+Flow rate is adjusted by simply adjusting the rate

 Solo 421S 20-Pound Capacity Portable